 14. Archived Web as a Resource in Food History

-Jonatan Leer is head of food and tourism research at University College Absalon and has published widely on food culture including Food and age and Alternative Food Politics, and previously edited the anthology Food and Media.
-He is visiting lecturer at University of Gastronomic Sciences.
+Jonatan Leer is head of food and tourism research at the University College Absalon and has published widely on food culture including Food and Age and Alternative Food Politics, and previously edited the anthology Food and Media.
+He is visiting lecturer at the University of Gastronomic Sciences, Pollenzo, Italy.

-Stinne Gunder Strøm Krogager is Associate Professor at Department of Communication and Psychology, Aalborg University.
-She has published on food, gender, and methodologies in e.g. Routledge’s Critical Food Studies and also, she is Editor-in-Chief at the Nordic Journal, MedieKultur: Journal of media and communication research.
+Stinne Gunder Strøm Krogager is Associate Professor at the Department of Communication and Psychology, Aalborg University, Denmark.
+She has published on food, gender and methodologies in, for example, Routledge’s Critical Food Studies, and she is also Editor-in-Chief at the Nordic Journal, MedieKultur: Journal of Media and Communication Research.

 "We all know that food has moved online, but how do we study the virtual world of comestibles?
 This compelling book filles the gap.
 Research Methods in Digital Food Studies provides thoughtful ideas for how to work with digital food data, including everything from champagne bubbles and online calorie counting to restaurant reviews and YouTube cooking shows.
 The contributors guide us through a wide array of mediums, platforms and methodological approaches.
 This book will inspire exciting research incorporating food blogs, hashtags, and food celebrities into our understanding of food and social change."

 - Josée Johnston, Professor of Sociology, University of Toronto, Canada